The Circularity Gap Report 2023 is now online!

 global leaders

 The circular economy is a fundamental means to achieving sustainability and carbon neutrality.
 Yet to know if we’re getting there, we need to measure circularity.
-The series of Circularity Gap reports have been illuminating, as they’re showing us the –distressing– tendency of the past years.
-This third report sparks an alarm for all governments; we need to deploy all the array of policies to really catalyze this transformation.
+The series of Circularity Gap Reports have been illuminating, as they’re showing us the distressing tendency of the past years.
+This third report sparks an alarm for all governments; we need to deploy all the array of policies to really catalyse this transformation.

 Carolina Schmidt